Sclaveni

-The Sclaveni (in Latin) or Sklabenoi (various forms in Greek) were early Slavic tribes that raided, invaded and settled the Balkans in the Early Middle Ages and eventually became the progenitors of modern South Slavs.
+The Sclaveni (in Latin) or Sklabenoi (various forms in Greek) were early Slavic tribes that raided, invaded and settled in the Balkans in the Early Middle Ages and eventually became one of the progenitors of modern South Slavs.
 They were mentioned by early Byzantine chroniclers as barbarians having appeared at the Byzantine borders along with the Antes (East Slavs), another Slavic group.
 The Sclaveni were differentiated from the Antes and Wends (West Slavs); however, they were described as kin.
 Eventually, most South Slavic tribes accepted Byzantine or Frankish suzerainty, and came under their cultural influences and Chalcedonian Christianity.
-The term was widely used as general catch-all term until the emergence of separate tribal names by the 10th century.
+The term was widely used as a general catch-all term until the emergence of separate tribal names by the 10th century.

 Customs

-The Sclaveni had similar if not identical customs and culture as the Antes.
+The Sclaveni had similar if not identical customs and culture to the Antes.
 They were carefully described by chroniclers such as Procopius and Maurice, whose works contribute greatly to our understanding of these two Early Slavic peoples.

-Maurice writes that the Slavs were very hospitable people, tribes that mistreated guests were attacked for their dishonour.
+Maurice writes that the Slavs were very hospitable people.
+Tribes that mistreated guests were attacked for their dishonour.
 Prisoners were not kept forever and after a certain period of time, captives were allowed to be let loose or to join the community.
 Settlements were built in hard to reach forests, lakes and marshes as they were hard to attack, with exits in many directions for escape.
-They farmed many crops, especially millet, but also had much livestock of many sorts.
+They farmed many crops, especially millet, but also had livestock of many sorts.
 Maurice praises their toleration of discomfort when necessary, and the loyalty of married women to their husbands.
-The Antes and Sclaveni were independent, refusing to be governed or enslaved.
+The Strategikon noted that the Antes and Sclaveni were independent, refusing to be governed or enslaved.
 They lived under democracy, with all matters being referred to the people.

 The religion of the Sclaveni, like other Slavic tribes and peoples was Slavic paganism.

 The Antes and Sclaveni were skilled warriors, especially in guerrilla warfare, taking advantage of terrain.
 They preferred to fight in dense woodland instead of pitch battle, although field battles and sieges were also recorded.
 Their weapons were javelins, spears, bows nocked with poison tipped arrows and sturdy wooden shields, but body armour was rare.

 Terminology

 The Byzantines broadly grouped the numerous Slav tribes living in proximity with the Eastern Roman Empire into two groups: the Sklavenoi and the Antes.
 The Sclaveni were called as such by Procopius, and as Sclavi by Jordanes and Pseudo-Maurice (Greek: Σκλαβηνοί (Sklabēnoi), Σκλαυηνοί (Sklauēnoi), or Σκλάβινοι (Sklabinoi); Latin: Sclaueni, Sclavi, Sclauini, or Sthlaueni - Sklaveni).
 The derived Greek term Sklavinia(i) (Σκλαβινίαι; Sclaviniae) was used for Slav tribes in Byzantine Macedonia and the Peloponnese; these Slavic territories were initially outside of Byzantine control.
 By 800, however, the term also referred specifically to Slavic mobile military colonists who settled as allies within the territories of the Byzantine Empire.
-Slavic military settlements appeared in the Peloponnese, Asia Minor, and Italy.
+Slavic military settlements appeared in the Peloponnese, Asia Minor, and Apulia.